andreas-kupries/aktive/doc-internal/column-histogram-perf.md

 It would be simpler if the cache were unlimited, i.e. would not have to care about invalidated blocks.
 In that case the moment a cache block exists no locking is required anymore, as all access would be read-only, of immutable data.

+# Summary II

+With the changed `IVecCache` we get arond 66% boost over the `CROWS` baseline.
+Much happier.

+Work on similar changes for the `VecCache`.

 # TODO